Feedback and complaints

 Online complaint form: https://selfserve.tpos.co.uk

 Retirement Villages will co-operate fully with the Ombudsman during any investigation and comply fully with the resulting decision, which will be binding on us.

 If there is any delay in handling a complaint at any stage we will always explain the reasons (e.g. sickness or a holiday) and agree a new deadline with you.

 Where a complaint involves a member of staff or management who has been suspended or dismissed, or where regulatory authorities such as the Care Quality Commission or the police have had to be informed it may not be possible to progress or comment upon a complaint for legal or regulatory reasons until the processes that cover employment and regulatory matters have been fully satisfied.

 Under this procedure we do not deal with:

 - Complaints about decisions taken by the Committee of the Residents’ Association of any individual Village

-- Complaints about outside organisations which have their own complaints procedures
+- Complaints about companies that provide care services at our Villages; they will have their own complaints procedures

 - Insurance claims against us